joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays_101.md

 ### Multidimensional Array
 Multidimensional arrays are arrays that contain arrays as their elements.
 If an array is filled with arrays it is considered to be 2 dimensional (also often referred to as a matrix).
-If those arrays that are filling the array are also filled with arrays it becomes a 3 dimensional array or mulidimensional.
+If those arrays that are filling the array are also filled with arrays it becomes a 3 dimensional array or multidimensional.
 Typically it is **BAD** practice to go further than 2 dimensional arrays.

 #### Indexing into Multidimensional Arrays